AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 ----------------------------------------

 A single event is a data point in the stream.
-An event object cannot be empty and should have at least the key value of the Sds type for the event.
+An event object cannot be empty and should have at least the key value of the SDS type for the event.
 Events are passed in json format.

 An event can be created using the following POST request: